 You can’t go wrong with this alternative: minimal effort and maximum impact.
 It can work for both social and work occasions.
 You can add a white or patterned pocket square for a pop of color, too (at the end of the article, you will find additional advice on this).

-Grey is a synonym of authority, it’s a color that mirrors you as an important and influential figure.
+Grey is a synonym of authority, a color that mirrors you as an important and influential figure.
 Therefore, opting for a grey tie should be reserved for specific occasions, especially work events.
 It’s an up-to-date, frequent combination nowadays.

 There are always exceptions to universal rules, but if you are not the type of guy who likes to experiment, here are a few infallible suggestions that can help you out when combining colors and schemes.